 Proposed Solutions

-In the current CPR design, in order to simplify the condition checks for chroma block vectors, as long as the reference chroma samples are reconstructed, they are within the allowed search range and available for CPR compensation.
+In the current CPR design, in order to simplify the condition checks for chroma block vectors, as long as the reference chroma samples are reconstructed, they are automatically within the allowed search range and available for CPR compensation.
 In this way, the validation of block vectors can be imposed only on luma components.

 It is proposed in this contribution that when dual-tree is used, for a chroma CU coded in CPR mode, its sub-block size is expanded from 2x2 to 4x4.
 Different from the averaging of four 2x2’s motion vector, in this contribution, the collocated luma block vector of the top-left 2x2 chroma samples in the 4x4 chroma area is used to derive the block vector for the 4x4 chroma area.